 Hovercraft move across water on a layer of air between the water and boat hull.
 This reduces drag, effectively lubricating the flow of water, in a similar way to in the Leidenfrost effect.
 However, hovercraft motion requires the constant active production of a layer of air.

-It would be much more efficient if a constant air layer could be achieved without the need to actively create the air layer.
-It is possible that this could be achieved by creating a superhydrophobic surface.
+Hovercraft motion would be much more efficient if a constant air layer could be achieved without the need to actively create the air layer.
+In principle, it is possible that this could be achieved using a superhydrophobic surface.
 To illustrate the principle, we have studied flow through a pipe with a superhydrophobic coating.